xyl1t/Yate/README.md

 * saving a file by pressing `ctrl+s`
 * movement shortcuts
   Besides the usual arrow keys, keys such as `Page up`, `Page down`, `Home` and `End` also work as expected, but on top of that, you can also press `ctrl+x` to jump the the next word and `ctrl+z` to jump to the previous.
 If you don't want to move your cursor but just want to scroll right or left, you can do that with `ctrl+k` and `ctrl+l`.
-* Warning the user when attempting to close a modified file
+* Warning the user on an attempt to close a modified file
 # Building
 Dependencies:
 * A C++17 compatible compiler